Call for papers

 • Review papers survey the literature on a particular topic.

-Discussion papers with 7 – 10 pages single-column excluding references and, optionally, supplemental material disseminate and discuss new ideas and promising initiatives in computing education practice or research.
+Discussion papers up to 6 pages in length in the double-column format, excluding references and, optionally, supplemental material, which disseminate and discuss new ideas and promising initiatives in computing education practice or research.
 They will be reviewed based on the quality of the discussion, their use of appropriate evidence or argumentation, and their potential to be of interest to the community.
 Examples of discussion papers include:

 • Proposition papers, which propose an innovation, debate a theoretical issue, or advance a cause.
 The argumentation must be solidly grounded in the research literature.
 A discussion paper must provide fresh perspectives or insights and present a compelling case to indicate how it promotes discussion and raises questions for future research to answer.

-Poster/demo papers with up to 2 pages single-column excluding references are presentations of emerging ideas for research, teaching practice, or tools.
+Poster/demo papers up to 2 pages in length in the double-column format, excluding references, are presentations of emerging ideas for research, teaching practice, or tools.
 These presentations are typically interactive with the participants.

-For all accepted works, the method of final presentation will be discussed closer to the time of the conference.
-We expect at least one author from each accepted paper will participate in the final conference to present their work and be available for discussion.
+For all accepted works, instructions for the in-person presentation will be given closer to the time of the conference.
+We expect at least one author from each accepted paper to participate in the conference to present their work and be available for discussion.

-All papers will be evaluated prior to review to ensure that they are in the right track, have been correctly anonymised, and are ready to be reviewed by the program committee.
+All papers will be evaluated prior to review to ensure that they are submitted to the right category, have been correctly anonymised, and are ready to be reviewed by the program committee.
 Each paper that goes to review receives at least three reviews, with senior PC moderation of the review process.

 Papers may be accepted, conditionally accepted, or rejected.
 Papers in the second category will receive an opportunity to make requested revisions or to explain why revisions are not needed prior to undergoing final review by a shepherd, and will be moved to the accepted or rejected categories based on the shepherd’s review.